AWhetter/pathseq/doc/source/format.rst

 Supporting multiple ranges in a sequence requires an additional component: an inter-range separator.

+..
+TODO: Add more detail about what's valid as an inter-range string.

 .. figure:: /_static/multi_range_breakdown.svg
    :figclass: solid-background
    :width: 90%